hazelcast/hazelcast-jet/site/website/blog/2020-06-01-jdk-gc-benchmarks.md

 We tried the following combinations:

-1. JDK 8 with the default ParallelOld collector and the optional ConcurrentMarkSweep and G1
+1. JDK 8 with the default Parallel collector and the optional ConcurrentMarkSweep and G1
 2. JDK 11 with the default G1 collector
 3. JDK 14 with the default G1 as well as the experimental Z and